jupita-io/audio-websocket/README.md

 # Jupita WebSocket SDK

-Using the Jupita WebSocket SDK you can enable real time audio analytics with any audio received via a WebSocket packet.
+Using the Jupita WebSocket SDK you can enable real time audio analytics with any base64 encoded audio received via WebSocket.
 This guide will help you set up the required accounts, implement the provided Jupita WebSocket SDK, as well as testing, maintenance & troubleshooting.
 Note that any speech-to-text API will work, however Google Speech-to-Text has been used for this SDK.

 To get started you will need;